 What We Do Not Fund

-Organizations having the following characteristics are ineligible:
+Organizations having the following characteristics are ineligible for core support:

 - Not having an audit or, at minimum, a financial review for the five most recently completed fiscal years.